hci-a-if-its-2019/assignment-3-komangyogananda/README.md

 - Experienced using smartphone for chatting.

 ### 2. Evaluation Script
-> Write the questions you ask and the instructions you use to direct the participants on what to do.
-> If it is the same as previous assignments, please mention this, yet go ahead and INCLUDE it again,
-> so we have everything in one place.
-> Note that the evaluation script must include exactly what you plan to say to the participants.
 - Try to set the video to run 2 times faster.
 - Set the audio delay for 3 mins.
 - Set the subtitle delay for 50 ms.